Saturday, October 25, 2014

 The race will be professionally chip-timed by Epic Race Timing.

 We will give over 20% of our profits to Michigan Blood and the Michigan Blood Stem Cell Programs.
 Proceeds will allow runners and zombies to register for the Be the Match national marrow donor program at no charge.
 This is normally a $104 test.
-For more details on our cause and how you can support it and race for free, go to our Race for Free/Charity Partner page.
+For more details on the cause and how you can support it, see below.

 Sunday, October 19